Get instant quote

 How fast can you print with PLA and ABS?

 PLA and ABS generally print at similar speeds, so machine speed settings often remain unchanged when switching between these materials.
-For PLA, 60 mm/s is a common baseline, though print speeds above 150 mm/s are reported in some setups.
-ABS typically runs at the same speed range, with 40 to 60 mm/s providing more consistent results.
+For PLA, 60 mm per second is a common baseline.
+Some setups with print speeds above 150 mm per second are reported in some setups.
+ABS typically runs at the same speed range, with 40 to 60 mm per second which provides more consistent results.

 Surface finishes and post-processing for PLA and ABS